vivaxgen/messy/docs/help/templates/index.rst

 ------------

 For adding new institutions, all fields are necessary.
-For updating data, the TSV file need to contain the *code* and the necessary fields to be updated.
+For updating data, the TSV file needs to contain the *code* and the necessary fields to be updated.

 `<institutions.tsv>`_